BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-sender-amount-and-transfer-method.png" width=450 loading="lazy"></div>

 Once you've obtained the information in the table, call [Get Quote](https://readyremit.readme.io/reference/getquote) to obtain the recipient amount, fees, and disclosures.
-Here is an example:
+Below is an example.

+> Note: The values in this example are not yet implemented correctly.
+Eventually, all values will be integers.
+See [Currency](https://developer.readyremit.com/reference/common-concepts#currency).

 ```
 {